 The gene therapies used to date have differed.
 The AAV viruses themselves have different structures and there are potentially important differences in the genetic material accompanying the normal RPE65 gene, such as promoters and enhancers.
 Furthermore, the preparation of the solution used for administering the treatment may be different.
-For example, VN is administered in
+For example, VN is administered in a solution containing surfactant to help prevent loss of vector on surfaces of the materials used in delivering the vector.
+Due to these important differences, the efficacy and safety results of the different trials cannot be compared.
+As such, the systematic review on the comparative clinical effectiveness will be limited to the intervention VN.

 With VN, the duration of effect is uncertain.
 It is important to consider the possibility of degenerative processes continuing despite an improvement in photoreceptor functioning.
 Indeed, the mechanisms responsible for these degenerative processes that are leading to the final stage of the disease, the absence of light perception, are not well understood.
 The mutated genes continue to produce mutant proteins in parallel to the functioning RPE65 produced by the normal gene delivered by transfection.
-As these mutant proteins are believed to contribute to retinal degeneration by different cytotoxic effects, 10,46,47 it is possible that degeneration continues, in spite of continuing therapeutic effect of the gene therapy.
+As these mutant proteins are believed to contribute to retinal degeneration by different cytotoxic effects, it is possible that degeneration continues, in spite of continuing therapeutic effect of the gene therapy.
 Until there is long-term follow-up of individuals treated with VN, the duration of benefit will remain uncertain.